 Spotify does not support iPod Nano / Shuffle / Classic since they are running neither iOS nor Android OS.

-The other smartphones like Nokia with Windows Phone 7, Windows Phone 8, Windows Phone 8.1 or Windows 10 Mobile, and smartphones runing Symbian and BlackBerry are not supported by Spotify.
+The other smart phones like Nokia with Windows Phone 7, Windows Phone 8, Windows Phone 8.1 or Windows 10 Mobile, and smart phones running Symbian and BlackBerry are not supported by Spotify.

 Almost every MP3 player is not supported by Spotify, Famous MP3 players like Sony Walkman is also unsupported.
 What's more the downloaded Spotify songs are encrypted and cannot be played on MP3 players like Sony Walkman, HiFiMan SuperMini, AK Jr and Onkyo.

 How to Enjoy Spotify on Any Devices?